 - Students can share their decorated frames with each other.
 Some options for sharing include:

 - Museum Walk – The finished pieces are placed around the classroom, and students pretend they are in a museum as they view the work.

-- Partner Share – Students share their picture frames with a partner.
+- Partner Share – Students share their picture frames with a partner, in person or in online breakout rooms.
 Then each student shares a strength and area of growth they learned about from their partner’s piece.

 - Whole Class Lightning Share – Each student quickly shows the class his/her frame and states one thing he/she is good at and an area for growth.

 - When thinking about yourself, why is it important to identify both the things that you are good at AND the things that are hard for you?

 - At intervals throughout the school year (or even the next school year) it might be helpful for students to look at their framed photo and respond to the following questions: